ubirch/ubirch-cassandra-eval/README.md

 ```
 1. Start your Cassandra.
+2. Run 'sbt'
+3. Select project by running 'project quill'
-2. Run 'sbt run' in your console
+4. Run 'run' in your console
-3. Select the example you think can be intersting.
+5. Select the example you think can be intersting.
 ```

 _Tests_